shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 ## How to use

-To set ticket metadata, call `Shake.setMetadata` and pass the data you want to receive on Shake dashboard as a *String* pair.
+To set ticket metadata, call `Shake.setMetadata` and pass the data you want to receive on your Shake dashboard as a *String* pair.

 :::note